teuton-software/teuton/docs/learn/26-expect_sequence.md

 end
 ```

-* **Strict sequence with jumps**.
+### Strict sequence with jumps

 Use `ignore N` to indicate that there are N lines between 2 elements of the sequence.

 ```ruby
 # Examples: [A,B,s,s,C], [x,A,B,s,s,C,x], etc.